 There is much more to cover in this series on the Betrothal.
 Believe me when I tell you it will rock your socks off.

 Jesus is our Bridegroom who longs to make us His Bride forever.

 Answer the door and let Him in.
-Ask Him what your idols are so you can remain faithful as He is faithful.
+Ask Him to help you remain faithful as He is faithful.

-Dear Heavenly Father, thank you for sending your Son to be our Bridegroom.
-Prepare us to so we can be presented holy and pure to Him.
-Thank you for your love and faithfulness!
-In Jesus Name, Amen.
+Heavenly Father, thank You for sending Your Son to be my Bridegroom.
+Prepare me so I can be presented holy and pure to Him.
+Thank You for Your love and faithfulness!